Thailand’s Monster Venomous Centipede

 Of all the weird and wonderful bugs in Thailand, large and small, this one “creeps me out” the most.
 It truly is a “creepy crawly” in every sense.
 This giant centipede (see pictures below) has quite a fearsome reputation in Thailand.
-It is said that a bite from this monster centipede is excruciatingly painful, even more so than a snake bite, and can last several days.
+Those unfortunate enough to have been bitten by this monster centipede typically describe it as excruciatingly painful, often lingering for several days.

 I believe the correct name for this centipede is the Vietnamese Centipede (Scolopendra subspinipes).
 It is found in Southeast Asia and tropical and sub-tropical regions worldwide.

 It can grow to a monstrous 10–12 inches in length and live for up to 10 years.
-I estimate the one in these photos is between 7 and 8 inches long and dead.
+I estimate the one in these photos is between 7 and 8 inches in length and long dead.

 It’s only the second time I have seen one of these monster centipedes in Pattaya.
 Fortunately, they were both dead.
-The one in the photos was on the footpath behind the Pattaya Sign at Bali Hai, and by the looks of it, someone killed it by bashing it with a stick.
+The one in the photos was on the footpath near the steps down to the Pattaya Sign and Bali Hai viewing point, and by the looks of it, someone killed it by bashing it with a stick.

 If you happen to come across one of these centipedes in Thailand, treat it with caution.
 If you aggravate them, they will bite.
 They have specially adapted front legs that act as pincers, which they use to catch their prey and then inject it with venom to kill it.
 The centipede will use these same pincer-like legs to bite you.